Janet buoys risk as traders await EU unemployment data

-The FX markets embraced the risk positive environment that was initiated in Chicago yesterday afternoon by Chairwomen Janet Yellen.
-She reiterated that there is still […]
+The FX markets embraced the risk positive environment that was initiated in Chicago yesterday afternoon by Fed Chairwoman, Janet Yellen.
+She reiterated that there is […]

-The FX markets embraced the risk positive environment that was initiated in Chicago yesterday afternoon by Chairwomen Janet Yellen.
-She reiterated that there is still […]
+The FX markets embraced the risk positive environment that was initiated in Chicago yesterday afternoon by Fed Chairwoman, Janet Yellen.
+She reiterated that there is […]

 The Asia session saw the official Chinese PMI released at 50.3 from the 50.2 expected, as the Japanese Tankan sentiment dropped to 17 from 19 with the outlook component falling 5 points to 8.
 Commentators noted that this sentiment reading is the largest drop since the 1997 tax hike, which doesn’t bode well for the 3% consumption tax increase that starts in Japan today.